Welcome to Oakfield House School

 Oakfield House School is situated between Blackpool and Preston in Salwick near Kirkham.
 Oakfield is a country house set in eight acres of beautiful parkland and dates from the 1880’s.
 The school is easily accessible from the M6, M55 and the M65.
 The pupils attending our school come from various towns in the surrounding areas including Blackpool, Fleetwood, Lytham, Preston, Lancaster, Chorley, Wigan and Blackburn with Darwen.

-Oakfield House School was opened in September 1998 and is registered for 36 boys and girls aged 5 to 12 years.
+Oakfield House School was opened in September 1998 and is registered for 42 boys and girls aged 5 to 12 years.
 The pupils in our school have a range of educational needs including emotional, social and Mental Health difficulties which have made it hard for them to cope with mainstream primary schooling.
-We are also able to provide a separate provision for children with Autistic Spectrum Conditions in a purpose built facility attached to the school.
+We are also able to provide a unique provision for children with Autistic Spectrum Conditions and children with complex needs in a purpose built facility attached to the school.

-Currently pupils are divided into four classes; Sycamore and Birch are located in the main school building with Maple and Willow ASC unit located in the recently built facility.
+Currently pupils are divided into six classes; Sycamore, Oaks, and Birch are located in the main school building; Maple and Willow are in a separate building whilst Acorn class is located in the recently built facility: The Pod .